Home » Geography » China Type Climate

 China Type Climate in Winter

-Due to the intense pressure over Siberia in the winter, the extremely cold and dry North-West Monsoon surges out from the continent as the polar airstream.
+In winter, strong pressure over Siberia causes the very cold and dry North-West Monsoon to flow out from the continent as the polar airstream.
 The windward slopes have a lot of snow, but there isn’t much rain.
 Another climatic factor associated with the southern China climate is typhoons.

 China Type Climate Natural Vegetation

-It supports abundant vegetation.
-The lowlands consist of both evergreen forests and deciduous trees (hardwoods).
-In the highlands, there are a variety of conifers, such as pine and cypress, which are important softwoods.
+It has a lot of vegetation.
+The lowlands are home to both evergreen forests and deciduous trees (hardwoods).
+In the highlands, you’ll find various conifers, like pine and cypress, which are important softwoods.
 The forests of China and southern Japan have great economic value and include oak, camphor, etc. In southeastern Brazil, eastern Paraguay, and northeastern Argentina, there are Parana pine and quebracho (an axe breaker, very hardwood).
 Used for tanning).
 Eucalyptus forests are found in eastern Australia.
 In Natal, palm trees thrive.
 The Gulf states of the United States have inland deciduous forests.

 Read More: Natural Vegetation of India